programmingflamingo/15puzzle/README.md

 ## Installation
 * ### Eclipse
+Markup :
-In Github copy the URL of the repository by clicking on the "Clone or download" button and then the copy to clipboard button.
+1. In Github copy the URL of the repository by clicking on the "Clone or download" button and then the copy to clipboard button.
-In Eclipse, click on "File" and select "Import".
+2. In Eclipse, click on "File" and select "Import".
 Then expand "Git", select "Projects from Git", and click "Next".
-Choose "Clone URI" and click "Next".
+3. Choose "Clone URI" and click "Next".
 Now enter the URL copied from github and click "Next".
 Clone the master branch and click "Next".
-Select the local directory where the project should be stored and click "Next".
+4. Select the local directory where the project should be stored and click "Next".
-Select "Import existing Eclipse projects" and click "Next".
+5. Select "Import existing Eclipse projects" and click "Next".
 Finally select all the projects shown and click "Finish".
-You can now start Puzzle.java by clicking Run as Application.
+6. You can now start Puzzle.java by clicking Run as Application.

 * ### Intellij